facebook Meta Pixel

 Seroma Fluid Collection – Temporary inflammatory fluid buildup involving recovery areas occasionally needs drainage.

-Hematoma Formation Blood pooling requires evacuation rarely.
+Hematoma Formation Blood pooling rarely requires evacuation.

 Hernia Recurrence – Prior infection risks and missed additional defects from limited surgical visualization makes open approaches slightly more durable for epigastric hernia repairs over time based on study reviews.